- Sea kelp

 - Consumption of a slimming product containing 20 different herbs, bladder wrack being one of them, resulted in hemorrhagic cystitis in a 33-year-old woman.
 Symptoms resolved after discontinuing the product (8).

-- Cytochrome P450 substrates: Bladder wrack inhibits cytochrome P450 enzymes, thereby affecting the cellular concentration of drugs that are metabolized by these enzymes (7).
+- Cytochrome P450 substrates: Bladder wrack inhibits cytochrome P450 enzymes, thereby affecting the cellular concentration of drugs that are metabolized by these enzymes (7) (13).
+Clinical relevance is not known.

-- Amiodarone: Bladder wrack decreased the bioavailability of amiodarone (used to treat arrhythmia) in a study of rats (10).
+- Amiodarone: Bladder wrack decreased the bioavailability of amiodarone (used to treat arrhythmia) in a murine model (10).
+Clinical relevance is not known.